Sept: Scotland

 In the context of Scottish clans, septs are families that followed another family's chief, or part of the extended family and that hold a different surname.
 These smaller septs would then be part of the chief's larger clan.
 A sept might follow another chief if two families were linked through marriage, or, if a family lived on the land of a powerful laird, they would follow him whether they were related or not.
 Bonds of manrent were sometimes used to bind lesser chiefs and his followers to more powerful chiefs.
 According to the Oxford Companion to Scottish History, the MacMartins of Letterfinlay who were a sept of the Clan Cameron would have seen themselves as distinct within their own lands, but would have also seen themselves as Camerons if operating elsewhere outside Lochaber.
 Bonds of manrent and friendship tied obviously non-related kin groups into a wider military, political, and land/food resource sharing clanship.

 Today, sept lists are used by clan societies to recruit new members.
 Such lists date back to the 19th century, when clan societies and tartan manufacturers attempted to capitalise on the enthusiasm and interest for all things Scottish.
 Lists were drawn up that linked as many surnames as possible to a particular clan, regardless of whether there was an actual historical connection to that clan surname.
 In this way, individuals without a "clan name" could connect to a Scottish clan and thus feel "entitled" to its tartan.

 Also, common surnames, found throughout the British Isles, were linked to particular clans.
-For example, the surname Miller/Millar was made a sept of Clan MacFarlane, and Taylor of Clan Cameron.
+For example, the surname Miller/Millar was made a sept of Clan MacFarlane, and Taylor of Clan Cameron, Mason was made a sept of Clan Sinclair.
 Furthermore, patronymic forms of common personal names were also linked to particular clans.
 This has led to the false impression that many surnames have one origin and are all related to one another, and that such surnames are historically connected to one particular clan.